Group-Project-Seminar-NDVI/GeospatialProject/Readme.md

 He is also pursuing a master's degree in Geospatial Technologies at NOVA IMS, Universidade NOVA de Lisboa, Portugal.

 3. Flavio Vata :
- he is also pursuing a master's degree in Geospatial Technologies at NOVA IMS, Universidade NOVA de Lisboa, Portugal.
+ He is also pursuing a master's degree in Geospatial Technologies at NOVA IMS, Universidade NOVA de Lisboa, Portugal.